d2s/Documentation/_posts/2018-04-10-Changelog.md

 - [localization](/Localization)
 	- RsyncOSX and RsyncOSXsched are prepared for localization
 	- both are translated to English and Norwegian
-	- volunteers for translating to other languages are wanted (there is work on Chinese translation)
+	- volunteers for translating to other languages are wanted
+	- [StringKe](https://github.com/StringKe) is in progress of translating RsyncOSX to Chinese, the release candidate will be updated with Chinese translation when completed

 ### Some screenshots